yegor256/blog/_posts/2015/may/2015-05-25-unit-test-scaffolding.md

 must be perfectly isolated from each other.
 This means that changing one test must not affect any others.
 In this example, that is not the case.
-When I want to change the `countsWords()` test, I have to change the internals of `before()`, which will affect the other method in the test "class".
+When I want to change the `countsWords()` test, I have to change the internals of `before()`, which will affect the other method in the test "class."

 With all due respect to JUnit, the idea of creating test fixtures in `@Before` and `@After` is wrong, mostly because it encourages